Kellyanne Conway: 'Unserious Congress' is refusing to deal with border surge

 "They say we have open arms, they're always saying they have open arms, let's see if they have open arms,” Trump said.

-Conway denied that the proposal was a threat, instead framing it as cooperative.

-“It wasn’t a brow-beat, it was taken that way,” she said, adding that mayors can reach out to the White House if they wanted to help by temporarily taking in undocumented immigrants.
+“It wasn’t a brow-beat, it was taken that way,” she said, adding that mayors can reach out to the White House if they want to help by temporarily taking in undocumented immigrants.

-Washington Democratic Gov. Jay Inslee, who is running for president, responded to the idea in a separate appearance on “Meet the Press,” calling it a threat that won’t work because cities will open their arms to undocumented immigrants.
+Gov. Jay Inslee, D-Wash., who is running for president, responded to the idea in a separate appearance on “Meet the Press,” calling it a threat that won’t work because cities will open their arms to undocumented immigrants.

 “This is yet another act of bombastic chaos that’s simply not going to work for this ineffective president,” he said.